Associate Professor Nirajan Shiwakoti

 - Khan, S.,Shiwakoti, N.,Stasinopoulos, P.,Warren, M. (2023).
 A multinational empirical study of perceived cyber barriers to automated vehicles deployment In: Scientific Reports, 13, 1 - 12

-- Waykole, S.,Shiwakoti, N.,Stasinopoulos, P. (2022).
-Performance Evaluation of Lane Detection and Tracking Algorithm Based on Learning-Based Approach for Autonomous Vehicle In: Sustainability, 14, 1 - 20
+- Waykole, S.,Shiwakoti, N.,Stasinopoulos, P. (2023).
+Interpolation-Based Framework for Generation of Ground Truth Data for Testing Lane Detection Algorithm for Automated Vehicle In: World Electric Vehicle Journal, 14, 1 - 15

 - Australia’s trade and the threat of autonomous unmanned underwater vehicles.
 Funded by: Department of Defence Strategic Policy Grants 2022 onwards from (2022 to 2023)